zsb8/Python_Spark_ML_DecisionTreeMulti/README.md

-This a sample code, not really business code.
-I won't expose the company's code.
+This is a sample code and not intended for actual business use.
+The company's proprietary code will not be shared. <br>
-Data is pubic.
-We want to use ML to judge the forest's cover types (7 types) by multi factors.
+However, the dataset used in this code is publicly available. <br>
+The code employs machine learning techniques to classify the seven types of forest cover based on multiple factors.

 # Python_Spark_ML_DecisionTreeMulti